 Criteria JORC Code explanation Commentary Whether sample sizes are appropriate to the grain size of the material being sampled.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
 Samples were sent to a certified laboratory for standard XRF assay processing.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
-Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols. • N/A Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
+All assay data has been reviewed by multiple in house technical personnel.
+The drillhole is a twin of an adjacent RC hole.
+The data is presented in an excel spreadsheet provided from the assay laboratory.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 All collar coordinates were collected using handheld GPS in MGA 94 - Zone 51.
+A detailed DTM is used for topography.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 The drilling was not completed for the purposes of calculating a mineral resource.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 All drill holes are drilled vertically as the stratigraphy is generally sub-horizontal.
 There is no known sample biasing.
 Sample security The measures taken to ensure sample security.
 The samples were transported to a Perth laboratory via a reputable transport company.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 The data and sampling techniques are reviewed internally.